Digital Products Privacy Statement

 Choices About Your Information:

-Parents of Students, guardians, or eligible Students may request to review, access, correct, delete, or remove their Student Data by contacting their School administrator.
+Student Data: Parents of Students, guardians, or eligible Students may request to review, access, correct, delete, opt out, or remove their Student Data by contacting their School administrator.
 The School administrator can then verify the identity of the requesting party and notify us of the request.
 We will promptly comply with valid requests for correction or removal of Student Data.
 We cannot delete, change, or divulge any Student Data unless authorized by the Student’s School.
+Requests to delete, opt out, or remove Student Data may affect a User’s ability to access or use the Digital Products.

 Other sites to which we link may have privacy policies that differ from this Statement.
 We encourage Users to review the privacy policies of each site they may visit through any links.
 We are not responsible for the conduct or policies of these third parties.